claucece/claucece.github.io/_posts/2022-03-08-management-one-one.md

 <br>
 A disaster, though, is the result of poor management.
-"When your employee believes totally losing their shit is a productive strategy, it’s because they believe it’s the only option left for making anything change".
+"When your employee believes totally losing their shit is a productive strategy, it’s because they believe it’s the only option left for making anything change" (Lopp).
 And, most of the times, they believe is the last option they have.

 I have had two memorable disaster 1:1s.
 On the first, I failed to listen and